gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 will highlight the code as JavaScript in the browser, add line numbers in front of every line and start the line numbering with line 5.
-For instance, the code examples on this very page are produced with directives like this
+For instance, the code examples on this very page are produced with directives like this:

 ### Page-wide Defaullts